milkbottledude/Kaggle-Insurance_Machine_Learning/README.md

 - Marital Status 💍
 - Income 💵

 The full list of factors can be found in the [sample.csv](./sample.csv) file, the first 100 rows of the test dataset used for the competition.
-Here is the link to the official [Kaggle insurance competition page](https://www.kaggle.com/competitions/playground-series-s4e12/overview), although you need to join the competition with a valid account to view the rest of the datasets.

 Here i experiment with 3 different machine learning models:
 - Random Forest Regression model 🌳